 - >95% Integrated Plans delivered on time;

 - >80% customer satisfaction;

 - >70% employee engagement;

 - >95% governance health check;

 - >80% risk management maturity score;

-- Underlying financial surplus.
+- · Underlying financial surplus.

+- Infrastructure backlog reduction

-2. Scoping the Development of the Plan and links to our Community Strategic Plan
+Scoping the Development of the Plan and links to our Community Strategic Plan

-The Workforce Plan informs the Workforce Management Plan which is one part of the overarching Resourcing Strategy that includes the Strategic Asset Management Plan (SAMP) and Long Term Financial Plan (LTFP).
+The Workforce Plan is one part of the overarching Resourcing Strategy that includes the Strategic Asset Management Plan (SAMP) and Long Term Financial Plan (LTFP).
 The goal of the three interlinked resourcing plans is to support the organisation by delivering resources to achieve outcomes in our Community Strategic Plan and current three year Delivery Program.